 Throughout the semester the instructor will guide students through core material that is accessible through our Sakai course system, Loyola Libraries, and the Web.
 As a key learning outcome of the course, students will be able to further hone their skills engaging with a wide variety of digital media.

-Technologies are permitted in the classroom with the understanding they are to be used for full participation in course objectives.
+Technologies are permitted in the classroom with the understanding they are to be used in a mutually respectful and ethical manner for full participation in course objectives.
+We will discuss social media policies and consent in class.